Frequently Asked Questions

 Traditionally Tibetan Medicine diagnosis begins with determining the nature of your inner elements and their state of balance or disharmony.
 This is accomplished through extensive questioning, urine and pulse diagnosis.

-Generally if one has on-going treatment, check up visits will occur every month/s or seasonally to observe what further changes are needed to be made according to seasonal changes, as well as changes in the internal elements and organ systems.
+Generally if one has on-going treatment, check up visits will occur every month/s or seasonally to observe what further changes are needed in accordance with seasonal changes, as well as changes in the internal elements and organ systems.

 Will Tibetan medicine herbs and dietary supplements interfere with prescription medications or other vitamins and supplements?

 Traditional Tibetan Medicines offer a wide rage of treatment for a variety of health issues.
 While traditional Tibetan Medicine is safe and effective, it is vital to work only with well-qualified practitioners.
 People may say “natural substances have no side effects” but this is not true.
-If you miss the subtle aspects on the elements in a a persona system, if the seasons shifts, if their inner elements shift, all these factors can mean what was the right medicine in one time, may not be the right one later on.
+If you miss the subtle aspects on the elements in a person’s system, if the season shifts, if their inner elements shift, all these factors can mean what was the right medicine at one time, may not be the right one later on.

 Likewise, as with all dietary supplements and herbs, one needs to know the mechanism of action of the supplement on the various organ systems.
 Because Tibetan Medicine works directly with the body elements and relates to the seasons, times of day etc., one must NEVER self prescribe these supplements.
 It takes many years under the supervision of experienced Tibetan physicians to understand the complex system.
 Mail order medicine or off the shelf is not something our clinic supports.

-While very rare, there a few compounds that should not be combined with certain prescription drugs.
-For example, prescription blood thinners (lipid lowering statin drugs) for cholesterol and Tibetan formulas, which also thin the blood for cholesterol, are contra-indicated just as they need to be monitored in western medicine one would never over thin the blood.
-But if the Tibetan physician knows your on such a drug they will be able to avoid any contra indications.
+While very rare, there are a few compounds that should not be combined with certain prescription drugs.
+For example, prescription blood thinners (lipid lowering statin drugs) for cholesterol and Tibetan formulas, which also thin the blood for cholesterol, are contraindicated.
+Just as they need to be monitored in western medicine one would never over thin the blood.
+But if the Tibetan physician knows you’re on such a drug they will be able to avoid any contraindications.

 If you are pregnant, or breast feeding or thinking of conceiving soon you MUST make this known to your practitioner, as certain formulas are not allowed during this time.

 If you are going to see a Tibetan Practitioner, in order to properly read the urine sample, prior to your visit vitamins and minerals should not be taken for 3 days.
-Likewise avoid the foods which are on the forms page for preparing to see a Tibetan Dr.
+Likewise avoid the foods which are on the Patient Forms page for preparing to see a Tibetan Dr.

 There are many cases where people can slowly, and only with supervision of their licensed MD’s come off select western prescriptions, replacing them slowly with Tibetan medicine.
 This very much depends on the disorder, the medication, and the willingness of the MD to supervise your care alongside your Tibetan Medicine practitioner.